Corelle Profile: Spice O' Life (1981)

 Spice O' Life Corning Ware was manufactured from 1972 to 1988, and it was designed by artists Alice Kiernan, Patricia Luzier & Gregory Mirow.
 The Corelle version was introduced in 1981 as one of four patterns in the new Traditions Livingware line

 Patterns in this grouping were the first to come with opal Pyrex round bottom cups and large cream & sugar sets.
-Bowls, saucers and oval platters are decorated on the rim with a single dark green band.
+Bowls, saucers and oval platters are decorated with a single dark green band on the rim.
 Traditions was a short-lived product line and all patterns, including Spice O' Life Corelle, were discontinued at the end of 1983.

 Spice O' Life: dinner plate, Pyrex cup.